gschmutz/bigdata-spark-workshop/02-hdfs/README.md

 bin/hadoop command [genericOptions] [commandOptions]
 ```

+Find the documentation on the various options of the `hadoop fs` command here: <https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/FileSystemShell.html>

 So to get a directory listing of the folder `user` in HDFS, you would use

 ```